 Planning and Highways Regulation Committee - Departure from the Development Plan.
 No contributions are proposed to provide future residents with access to new or improved formal recreation or children's play facilities.

-Application referred to Heatons and Reddish Area Committee for comment and recommendation only.
+Application was previously referred to Heatons and Reddish Area Committee on the 29th November 2021 for comment and recommendation only.